 3. Securely package and pad your shipment.

 We always recommend that you select appropriate packaging for your products – it’s better for both the environment, your wallet and the products you are sending.
 It means that less empty space is transported, resulting in more space for the courier, fewer trips per delivery worker and fewer CO2 emissions.
-It means you don’t have to buy as much padding to fill the spaces, which saves costs.
+On the other hand it means you don’t have to buy as much filler material to fill the spaces, thereby avoiding the risk of being charged an unnecessary volume surcharge.
+This saves costs.
 It also considerably reduces the chances that your products will get damaged.
 Weak packaging containing lots of empty space or sturdy padding also causes parcels to collapse and become dented during the shipping process.
 This can also increase the chances of damage.
 Never just use the manufacturer’s packaging – it doesn’t provide enough protection.
 Always use an extra box around the manufacturer’s packaging.
 For extra protection, you can use padding between the two boxes such as styropor (protective) blocks, polystyrene blocks and packing paper.